-Skipped showers, paper plates: An Arizona suburb’s water is cut off
+Skipped Showers, Paper Plates: An Arizona Suburb’s Water Is Cut Off

 The trucks would fill up with Scottsdale water at a pipe 15 minutes’ drive from the Rio Verde Foothills, and then deliver water directly to people’s front doors.
 Or rather, to 5,000-gallon storage tanks buried in their yards — enough water to last an average family about a month.
 When the tanks ran low, homeowners would call or send an electronic signal to the water haulers for another delivery.

 It was a tenuous arrangement in the middle of the desert, but homeowners said the water always arrived, and had come to feel almost as reliable as a utility hookup.
+Scottsdale had warned, however, as early as 2015 that the arrangement could come to an end.

 Now, though, the water trucks can’t refill close by in Scottsdale, and are having to crisscross the Phoenix metro area in search of supplies, filling up in cities a two-hour round trip from Rio Verde.
 That has meant more driving, more waiting and more money.
 An average family’s water bill has jumped to $660 a month from $220, and it is unclear how long the water trucks will be able to keep drawing tens of thousands of gallons from those backup sources.